solsson/istio-access-control/README.md

 Use `kubectl -n keycloak get service demo-keycloak-http` to verify existence of the service that the authentication step (above) depends on.

 Use appropriate means of accessing the UI in a browser, for example the NodePort enabled by the helm options above (`minikube service -n keycloak demo-keycloak-http`).
-The Keycloak UI somtimes behaves erratically over `kubectl port-forward`.
+The Keycloak UI tends to malfunction over `kubectl port-forward`.

 You should see a login page where the username and password generated above works.